 Presents interrelationships among physical, psychosocial, cultural, and spiritual components related to the older adult.
-Identifies senescence and alterations associated with the aging process in response
+Identifies senescence and alterations associated with the aging process in response to internal and external environmental dimensions.
+Open to all majors.

 NSG 2290 Nursing in the Global Community (1)